intel/initsearchtool/README.md

 # Init Search Tool

 ## About
-The init search tool aka ingrep, is a tool for intelligently searching Android [<sup>TM</sup>](#trademark) init.rc files.
+The init search tool aka isearch, is a tool for intelligently searching Android [<sup>TM</sup>](#trademark) init.rc files.
 The tool can print, search and verify init.rc files.